PsiQ/qref/docs/index.md

     ---

-    QART's data format is built on top of JSON, which makes it easy to write and read.
+    QREF's data format is built on top of JSON, which makes it easy to write and read.

     [:octicons-arrow-right-24: Learn more](format)